Business continuity planning is no longer optional

 Who are these programs for?

-Because these programs appeal to a broad spectrum of professionals, we often get asked who specifically would benefit from taking either program.
-To guide you in your search for the right training opportunity in the business continuity and emergency planning areas, we've identified three representative personalities:
+Since these programs appeal to a broad spectrum of professionals, we often get asked who specifically would benefit from taking each program.
+To guide you in your search for the right training opportunity in the business continuity and emergency planning areas, we've identified three personas:

-Each of the three personalities is from a different background.
+Each these personas is from a different background.
 They are professionals in very different industries and career stages, yet their priorities, core beliefs, motivations, frustrations and needs are fitting illustrations of how the OPA and EMOC programs can help them.
 They are not real people.
-Yet, we are confident you will see yourself in Kai, Mira or Matthew and better understand how you can benefit from the programs—not only to develop your career further but also to move your organization forward.
+Yet, we are confident you will see yourself in Kai, Mira or Matthew and gain a better understand of how you can benefit from the programs—not only to develop your career further but also to move your organization forward.

 Business continuity skills for success